 In this context, many city governments are asking: how can policy help to address the growing gap between housing supply and rising demands?
 Can public housing schemes address the need of low income residents?
 How can policy be used to unleash private housing markets equipped for the demands of these cities?

-The International Growth Centre (IGC) and LSE Cities explore these questions in examining the future of housing policy in developing cities.
-Speakers will be presenting and defending their views on viable options for policy – the audience will have to decide who presents the most compelling case for reform.
+The International Growth Centre (IGC) and LSE Cities explored these questions in examining the future of housing policy in developing cities.
+Speakers presented and defended their views on viable options for policy.

-This event is part of the LSE Festival: Beveridge 2.0 running from Monday 19 to Saturday 24 February 2018, with a series of events rethinking the welfare state for the 21st century and the global context.
+This event was part of the LSE Festival: Beveridge 2.0, a series of events aimed at rethinking the welfare state for the 21st century and the global context.

 Heading image courtesy Peter Griffiths.